ingo/ingo.github.io/_recipes/classic_british_fish_and_chips.md

 time: 1 hour 25 minutes
 title: Classic British Fish and Chips
 ---

+You can buy them from one of the thousands of fish and chip shops all over the country, including the world-famous Harry Ramsden's—or you can make them at home.
+Fish and chips hold an iconic status in British culture as a beloved national dish.
+The combination of crispy battered fish with hot chips cooked to perfection is hard for anyone to resist.
+While you can enjoy outstanding fish and chips from one of thousands of shops across the UK, this recipe teaches you how to recreate the magic at home.
+Frying the fish and chips from scratch results in a flavorful version of this classic.
 Classic fish and chips are a British institution and a national dish that everyone can't help but love.
 You can buy them from one of the thousands of fish and chip shops all over the country, including the world-famous Harry Ramsden's—or you can make them at home.

 ### Ingredients